 For Sponsors, Sponsorship and Newcomer's

-You see, the original Seven Questions was something I wrote down, while I was talking with Clancy on the telephone during one of my weekly check-in calls with him.
+The original Clancy's Seven Questions was something I wrote down, while I was talking with Clancy on the telephone during one of my weekly check-in calls with him.

 As I was talking with Clancy on this call, I mentioned one of the questions.
 And, he yelled at me "I never said that!" :-)

-If you've ever misquoted Clancy -- you know the kind the heated discussion that we had!
+If you've ever misquoted Clancy -- you know the kind the energetic discussion that we had!
 And, I immediately corrected what I had posted online and handed out in the meetings

 Well.
 As things happen on the Internet -- Someone else posted them on a public site -- and said that Clancy had given them to him.
 Then, about a dozen other sites posted them on their websites -- claiming that Clancy had given them to them.
 Each time, most of them had made changes -- to what was already the WRONG questions!